EdmundsAPI/edmundsapi.github.com/api-documentation/overview/index.md

 If you've made it this far, **congratulations!** You're way on your way to rock the API!

 This is also a good time to make sure you're all set with an _account_ and a _key_ for the API(s) you want use.
-If you still haven't gotten your API key(s), <a class="linkGetKey" href="http://edmunds.mashery.com/member/register" title="Get your API key" target="_blank">get them now</a> so you can rock 'n' roll in no time!
+If you still haven't gotten your API key(s),<a class="linkGetKey" href="http://edmunds.mashery.com/member/register" title="Get your API key" target="_blank">get API key(s)</a> now so you can rock 'n' roll in no time!

 All set?
 Awesome.
 Why not start making **live API calls** _right now_ by using the [API Console](http://edmunds.mashery.com/io-docs).
 You won't need to write a single line of code to do so!
 Serious.
 It's an interactive tool built by our friends at [Mashery](http://www.mashery.com) to help you get a sense of our data before investing time and effort coding against it.